 The Nebraska Association of Resources Districts (NARD) along with Nebraska’s Natural Resources Districts (NRDs) provides kindergarten through twelfth grade students with an opportunity to share their thoughts about soil, water and related natural resources issues.
 It also highlights the education outreach efforts of conservation districts and their state conservation associations, auxiliaries or agencies.

 A Poster Contest is held each year and the theme for the poster is the National Association Conservation Districts (NACD) Stewardship Week’s theme for the year.
-All entries must be submitted to the Lewis & Clark NRD and winners on the local level will be forwarded to the NARD on the state level.
+All entries must be submitted to the Lewis and Clark NRD and winners on the local level will be forwarded to the NARD on the state level.
 State winners will be sent on to the National Association of Conservation Districts

 - Any media may be used to create a flat or two-dimensional effect (paint, crayon, colored pencil, charcoal, paper or other material)

 - Posters should be between 8.5" x 11" and 11" X 17" in size,